 Find specific application forms for Transient Graduate Students, Workshop-Only Students, Guest, Non-Degree, and Re-Application Graduate Students on the Apply Now website as well.

 - MA Literature and Writing applicants seeking Graduate Assistantships or Fellowships: January 15th.
 The priority deadline is for receipt of all application materials.
-Please note that application materials, especially those submitted by other parties than the applicant, such as transcripts, letters of recommendation, and GRE scores, can take up to 2 to 3 weeks to reach and be processed by Graduate Admissions or the Office of Global Education.
+Please note that application materials, especially those submitted by other parties than the applicant, such as transcripts, and letters of recommendation, can take up to 2 to 3 weeks to reach and be processed by Graduate Admissions or the Office of Global Education.
 Applicants who wish to be considered for funding are strongly encouraged to begin the application process well in advance of the deadline.

 - MA Literature and Writing applicants NOT seeking Assistantships are considered year-round.
 However, the program faculty must have adequate time before the start of the next term to read and evaluate applications, approximately 6 weeks in advance of the start of an admission term.
 As the start of academic terms shifts slightly each academic year, the deadline of 6 weeks shall be understood as the following: